tiagolr/dconsole/README.md

 ![consolehtml](http://i1148.photobucket.com/albums/o562/ProG4mr/consolehtml5_zpsb26d8bc6.png)

-Not the most elegant way to get it working but it surely works well.
+Not the most elegant way to get it working but it surely works well.<br/>
-Profiler and monitor support will be added soon aswell as a webpage to experiment with haxe and dconsole online.
+Profiler and monitor support will be added soon aswell as a webpage to experiment with haxe and dconsole online.<br/>
-**Important** - Make sure dead code elimination is off with the flag ```-dce no``` otherwise problems do occur.
+**Important** : make sure dead code elimination is off with ```-dce no``` flag, otherwise problems do occur.

 ### Tips<br />